 Note 1: We would prefer to be wrong versus making a wrong selection.
 Since this test had only run for 2 weeks we reran it.
-The second test also won.
+The follow-up test also won.

 Note 2: It would be irresponsible to make it sound like getting a test winner is a sure thing.
 The name of this test was R1C1A8.
 The 8 in A8 stands for the 8th attempt.
 That means our first 7 tests failed to move the needle.
 And the next 5 tests after this also failed.
 So 13 attempts over 90 days to get 1 winner.
 Is it worth it?
 This is the client’s flagship product so in this situation, yes.

 “Rishi gets the job done!
 Rishi uses his tool kit – buyer psychology and copywriting – to address key purchase friction points.
 Without even touching the fundamental UX of the page Rishi increased our CvR of a critical product page by +20%.
 His measurement methodology was thorough as he cross-referenced VWO A/B testing with GA data to ensure we saw the corresponding impact.
 My suggestion is let Rishi do his thing!
 The ROI can be outstanding.”